tw99ch/stock-analysis/README.md

 ![](/Run%20time%20for%202017%20using%20refactoring.png)
 ![](/Run%20time%20for%202018%20using%20refactoring.png)

+ Codes for the challenge are as below:
     '1a) Create a ticker Index
     Dim tickerIndex As Integer

     '1b) Create three output arrays